-Fiennes House is an accessible purpose-built residential home in Wellington, Somerset, for adults with learning disabilities, complex needs, adults who are autistic and who may have behaviour that can challenge.
+Fiennes House is an accessible purpose-built residential home in Wellington, Somerset, for adults with learning disabilities or autism and who may have behaviour that can challenge.
 Everyone benefits from having access to a large sensory room with equipment to stimulate their senses using lights, sounds, music, and touch.
 This includes a heated waterbed and materials to help people enjoy different sensory experiences.

 The accommodation at Fiennes House is arranged across two separate living areas and comprises of single bedrooms, all with en-suites and emergency call systems, plus additional assisted bathrooms.
 There are two fully accessible communal kitchens, each with adjoining dining areas and two spacious shared lounges.
 A large conservatory is used for a range of activities and is fitted with a specialist swing, and there is also a large patio and sensory garden.

 Fiennes House is close to Wellington town centre and its amenities, which include several shops, farmers’ market, museum and leisure centre.